TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

       ```
       $ kubectl get ingressclass
       NAME                CONTROLLER             PARAMETERS   AGE
-      my-nginx-ingress   k8s.io/ingress-nginx   <none>       26s
+      <dpname>-nginx-ingress   k8s.io/ingress-nginx   <none>       26s
       ```

 > [!NOTE]
 >
-> - Please note down the name of the Ingress Controller class name **`my-nginx-ingress`** (example above), you will need this during the provisioning wizard of the Bare Metal Data Plane on TIBCO Platform
+> - Please note down the name of the Ingress Controller class name **`<dpname>-nginx-ingress`** (example above), you will need this during the provisioning wizard of the Control Tower Data Plane on TIBCO Platform
-> - Make sure a host name is assigned to the **`MACHINE_IP`** or create a DNS record for the IP, you will need the host name to set as the **`FQDN`** name during the provisioning wizard of the Bare Metal Data Plane on TIBCO Platform
+> - Make sure a host name is assigned to the **`MACHINE_IP`** or create a DNS record for the IP, you will need the host name to set as the **`FQDN`** name during the provisioning wizard of the Control Tower Data Plane on TIBCO Platform

 ---

 ## Install Prometheus for Metrics

+> [!NOTE]
+>
+> If the Control Tower Data Plane is used only for monitor and manage EMS servers, installing _Prometheus_ is not required.
+You can skip this section.

-For Observability of metrics on the Bare Metal Data Plane on TIBCO Platform, it is required to have a Prometheus server configured to collect the metrics.
+For Observability of metrics on the Control Tower Data Plane on TIBCO Platform for BusinessWorks applications, it is required to have a Prometheus server configured to collect the metrics.

 If you do not have an existing Prometheus server already installed in your Organization, the following steps guide you through the installation of Prometheus server inside the MicroK8s cluster.
 It installs Prometheus and add the following [kuberbetes otel-collector scrape configurations](./prometheus_scrape_k8s_sd_config.yaml).
 The Prometheus scrape configuration contains the `otel-collector` job that discovers and collects metrics from the OpenTelemetry servics of TIBCO Platform service running inside the MicroK8s cluster.

-Alternatively, you can also install Prometheus on another machine that allows you to scrape metrics from multiple Bare Metal Data Planes with a [static otel-collector scrape configuration](./prometheus_scrape_static_config.yaml).
+Alternatively, you can also install Prometheus on another machine that allows you to scrape metrics from multiple Control Tower Data Planes with a [static otel-collector scrape configuration](./prometheus_scrape_static_config.yaml).
 Follow the steps hightlighted below.

 1. Add the Helm repository and update: